namugach/inku/README.md

 designed for building static websites without the need for build tools or frameworks.
 It supports a component-based structure and hash-based routing,
 making it highly maintainable and scalable.

+## What the Inku??

+The name **Inku** is inspired by the word `include`.
+It symbolizes a simple and natural way to "insert" reusable HTML snippets —
+as if speaking or composing them fluidly into a page.

+- `Inku` = include + 口 (the Chinese character for "mouth" or "container")
+- Short, memorable, and easy to use
+- Pairs well with its syntax: `{{ include("...") }}`

+> Inku aims to be lightweight yet structurally powerful for static web development.

 ---